 - Now, store admins can restrict access to the website before a customer gives cookie consent.

 - Settings for sending admin notifications on the delete requests submitted by customers were added.

 - The “Customers with consent” grid was extended with new columns.

 Magento 2 GDPR 1.2.2

-- Possibility to edit the list of EU countries in the admin panel was implemented.
+- The possibility to edit the list of EU countries in the admin panel was implemented.

-- Possibility to switch on/off anonymization, deletion, and download actions of personal data for customers was added.
+- The possibility to switch on/off anonymization, removal, and download actions of personal data for customers was added.

 - New feature: personal data of an order made by a guest can be anonymized now.

 - New option: possibility to disallow optional cookies.